 • A 10 percentage-point increase (from 16% to 26%) in the number of health system respondents who said improving financial performance was a top goal

 This likely is explained at least in part by an increase in focus on value-based care since the last survey.
-In 2017, 20% of health system leaders said that value-based models or initiatives that emphasized the integration of DOH into health care would lead them to increase their organization's investments in this area.
+In 2017, 20% of health system leaders said that value-based models or initiatives that emphasised the integration of DOH into health care would lead them to increase their organisation's investments in this area.
 This increased to 58% of health system leaders this year.

 Our nation has long faced a health equity crisis rooted in structural inequities.
 Racism and bias, disparities in the DOH, and structural flaws in the health system have led to quantifiable differences in health-related outcomes, disproportionately affecting racially and ethnically diverse communities.

 “Disparities in outcomes, should not, and do not have to, be driven by racism and bias.”